WHAT WE FUND

 Ensuring kids in foster care succeed

-- Move children out of foster care sooner
+- Shortened length of time in foster care

-- Provide educational support networks, especially during major school transitions, as well as for youth aging out of foster care
+- Educational support networks, especially during major school transitions, as well as for youth aging out of foster care

 Providing nutritious meals to children and resources for